Justin Boston

-Justin Boston (born September 12, 1989) is an American former professional stock car racing driver.
+Justin Michael Boston (born September 12, 1989) is an American realtor broker and former professional stock car racing driver.
 A former development driver for Joe Gibbs Racing, he most recently drove the No. 54 Toyota Tundra for Kyle Busch Motorsports in the NASCAR Camping World Truck Series.
 Boston was the Rookie of the Year in the ARCA Racing Series driving for Venturini Motorsports in 2013.